InnerSourceCommons/innersourcecommons.org/content/learn/research.md

 ### Authors

 This survey was conducted by Dr. Klaas-Jan Stol of Lero—the Irish Software Research Centre, and Dr. Tim Yao of Nokia.
 Dr. Bora Caglayan of Lero contributed to the survey design.

+## InnerSource Bibliography

+This is a list of academic, peer-reviewed conference papers and journal articles that have studied a variety of aspects of InnerSource.

+- Lorraine Morgan, Rob Gleasure, Abayomi Baiyere, and Hong Phuc Dang (2021) "Share and Share Alike: How Inner Source can Help create new Digital platform," California Management Review, [doi](https://dx.doi.org/10.1177/00081256211044830)